Dishwasher Filter: Types, Location + When to Replace

 Replace it when you find:

-• A warped or bent frame that will not sit flat
+- A warped or bent frame that won’t sit flat

-• The filter will not lock back into place (worn twist-lock tabs)
+- The filter won’t lock back into place (worn twist-lock tabs)

 A well-maintained dishwasher filter lasts 1 to 3 years.
 Monthly cleaning extends that lifespan.
 Hard water areas shorten filter life because mineral deposits degrade the mesh faster.